SMILE Volunteer Helps Fight Hunger in Region

 But studies show that volunteering is, in fact, beneficial to the volunteer, as well.
 According to the Corporation for National & Community Service, research shows that those who volunteer have lower mortality rates, lower rates of depression, and better physical functioning.
 The gains were stronger in older volunteers.

 Anna points in particular to the friendships she has made at SMILE.
-More than 90 people volunteer at the pantry, and according to Anna, there’s something about the volunteer personality that makes for outgoing, cheerful people.
+90+ people volunteer at the pantry, and there’s something about the volunteer personality that makes for cheerful people.
 “We’re just a really happy group,” she says.